PanK0/TalkingChalks/Architecture/README.md

 Each board based on STM Nucleo system has a beacon/nfc sensor able to identify a smartband's profile and it is also equipped with an Hi-Fi System.

 # Smartband
 The smartband is the key point of the entire system because it stores the premade user profiles.
 It also contains a beacon sensor to be identified by the board.
 The profile ID is sent to the LoRaWAN board and an appropirate guide track will be reproduced.
 The main role of the smartband is to activate the sensor near the statue, but we have decided to exploit the data that all the smartbands collect and use also heart rate in our project.
-Heart rate is also sent to the hub and stored in the database with all the other data.
+Heart rate is also sent to the hub and stored in the database with all the other data in order to catch the level of appreciation of the user while looking at the statue.

+Smartband has been chosen to activate TalkingChalks because it is easy-to-use, ready-to-use, doesn't cause isolation and it doesn't access to sensitive data of the users.

 # The Things Network
 [The Things Network](https://www.thethingsnetwork.org/) provides a set of open tools and a global, open network to build an IoT application at low cost.